Edinburgh Film Fest new director seeks broad revival

 EDINBURGH The Edinburgh International Film Festival (EIFF), the world's oldest continuous film festival started in 1947, is looking for a rebirth under new management this year after teetering on the verge of extinction in 2011.

-The festival, which runs from June 20 to July 1, announced its programme on Wednesday with a global spread of 121 productions from 52 countries which will include 19 world premieres.
+The festival, which runs from June 20 to July 1, announced its program on Wednesday with a global spread of 121 productions from 52 countries which will include 19 world premieres.

 The festival's new artistic director, noted American critic, author and lecturer Chris Fujiwara, only took the reins four months ago, but is determined to make the EIFF a showcase to attract the best and the brightest in the movie industry.

-"We have built a programme that is committed to an artistic cinema, to a world cinema, a programme that is full with a broad range of artistic styles, a broad range of themes and a broad range of national origins, of languages, but which are all knitted together by a spirit of adventure, a spirit of questioning," he told Reuters.
+"We have built a program that is committed to an artistic cinema, to a world cinema, a program that is full with a broad range of artistic styles, a broad range of themes and a broad range of national origins, of languages, but which are all knitted together by a spirit of adventure, a spirit of questioning," he told Reuters.

 The festival opens with the U.S. production "Killer Joe", William Friedkin's new comedy thriller which "is not for the fainthearted".